SMTG-Bham/sumo/README.rst

 .. code-block:: bash

-    pip3 install --user .
+    pip3 install --user sumo

-To build the documentation, install the package with extra dependecies
+To build the documentation, download the package source and install with extra dependecies:

 .. code-block:: bash